-- （1）Training of duly authorized employees dealing with FX transactions
+- （1）Training of the duly authorized traders dealing with the FX transactions

-The Bank provides adequate training to employees involved in FX transactions.
-The training covers relevant laws and regulations, compliance with the code of conduct, and also includes the conflict of interest management.
+The Bank provides adequate training to both traders and other employee participating in FX transactions.
+The training covers relevant laws and regulations, compliance as well as the code of conduct including the conflict of interest management.

-- （2）Monitoring by risk management department and audit department
+- （2）Monitoring by the risk management department and the audit department

 The Bank's risk management department properly monitors the transactions to prevent inappropriate market transactions.
-The independent audit department also performs internal audit reviews on a periodic basis.
+The independent audit department also performs internal audit reviews to establish appropriate governance system on a periodic basis.